lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 #### Expanded Variant

-We recommend expanding the docked dialog on mobile screens using the `ModalDialog--expandOnMobile` modifier class.
-If you omit the class, the dialog shrinks to fit the height of its content (if smaller than the viewport).
+By default the docked dialog on mobile screens shrinks to fit the height of its content (if smaller than the viewport).
+Use the `ModalDialog--expandOnMobile` class to expand the dialog on mobile.

 ```html
 <article class="ModalDialog ModalDialog--dockOnMobile ModalDialog--expandOnMobile">